4513ECHO/vim-readme-viewer/doc/readme_viewer.txt

 INTRODUCTION					*readme-viewer-introdution*

-*readme-viewer* or *vim-readme-viewer* help you to view some plugins' README(.md) file easily as vim help.
+*readme-viewer* or *vim-readme-viewer* help you to view some plugins' README(.md) file easily like vim help.
 Viewing vim help is very easy.
 Only `:help topic`!
 This plugin usage is also easy.
 If you are using
 |dein.vim|, please try:
 >
 	:DeinReadme dein.vim
 	:DeinReadme vim-readme-viewer

-If you are using other plugin managers, please set:
+If you are using other plugin managers, please try:

 >
+	:PlugReadme vim-readme-viewer  " for vim-plug
+	:PackReadme vim-readme-viewer  " for minpac
+	:PackerReadme vim-readme-viewer  " for packer.nvim

+Note: Basically vim-readme-viewer automatically judge your using plugin manager.
+However, it sometimes may fail.
+I recommend that you set manually
+|g:readme_viewer#plugin_manager| to plugin manager.

+>
+	let g:readme_viewer#plugin_manager = 'dein.vim'  " for dein.vim
 	let g:readme_viewer#plugin_manager = 'vim-plug'  " for vim-plug
 	let g:readme_viewer#plugin_manager = 'minpac'  " for minpac

-and you can try:

->
-	:PlugReadme vim-readme-viewer  " for vim-plug
-	:PackReadme minpac  " for minpac
+	let g:readme_viewer#plugin_manager = 'packer.nvim'  " for packer.nvim
-	:PackReadme vim-readme-viewer

 Note: On default, vim-plug is not register itself as a plugin.
 So, vim-readme-viewer cannot open vim-plug's README.md.
 If you want to view